Sonnentierchen/forschungsprojekt/README.md

 ## Weights

-The initial pre-trained weights of the network were taken from https://github.com/matterport/Mask_RCNN/releases and resemble the state of November 2017.
+The initial weights of the network were taken from https://github.com/matterport/Mask_RCNN/releases, pre-trained on the MS COCO 2017 dataset as of November 2017.

 # The structure of the project